50-State Comparison: Pardon Policy & Practice

 NDGovernor decides, N.D.
 Const. art.
 V, § 7, and may appoint a "pardon advisory board," consisting of the state attorney general, two members of the parole board, and two citizens.
 N.D.
 Cent.
 Code § 12-55.1-02.No public hearing; board meets twice a year, applications must be filed 90 days in advance; DA notified.Under Pardon Advisory Board rules, an applicant “must have encountered a significant problem with the consequences of the conviction or sentence (e.g. inability to obtain or maintain licensures or certifications necessary for employment)” or demonstrate some other “compelling need for relief as a result of unusual circumstances.”
 In addition, “persons prosecuted for and convicted of possession of marijuana, ingestion of marijuana, and possession of marijuana paraphernalia who have not had any convictions in the past 5 years may submit a Summary Pardon Application.”
 Relieves collateral penalties, but no expungement; may serve as predicate.
 N.D.
 Cent.
 Code § 12-55.1-01.Infrequent: The Board reviews about 50 pardon applications each year, but the governors have pardoned very few individuals in the past 15 years.
 Beginning in January 2020 applications for marijuana pardons are being fast-tracked for favorable consideration.

 OHGovernor decides; must consult with parole board which investigates and advises on each case, but advice is not binding.
 Gov. must report to legislature details of each commutation and pardon granted, and reasons for each.
 Ohio Const. art.
 III, § 11; Ohio Rev. Code Ann. § 2967.07.Application to Parole Board, which conducts investigation.
 Ohio Rev. Code Ann. § 2967.07.
 Prior notice to court, prosecutor, victim.
 Ohio Rev. Code Ann. § 2967.12.
 Meritorious cases may be granted a hearing, and a recommendation made to governor.Eligibility at any time.In 2023 § 2953.33(C) entitles recipient of pardon to have court records sealed.
-Regular but sparing under Gov. Kasich, but Gov. DeWine established Expedited Pardon Project in December 2019 which may result on more regular grants.
-Gov. Strickland granted 290 pardons in four years, mostly to minor non-violent offenses.
+Regular but sparing under Gov. DeWine, who had issued only 137 pardons after five years despite receiving hundreds of eligible applications through the Expedited Pardon Project he established in December 2019.
+Gov. Kasich's pardonng was regular but sparing, while Gov. Strickland granted 290 pardons in four years, mostly to minor non-violent offenses.

 OKGovernor decides, may not act without affirmative recommendation of board of pardons and parole.
 Okla.
 Const. art.
 VI, § 10.
 The governor must report to the legislature on each grant at regular session, though not required to give reasons.
 Id.Public hearings at regular intervals, but applicant generally does not appear; favorable recommendations announced publicly and sent to governor; no reasons given.
 Process generally takes about six months.Following completion of sentence or 5 years under supervision; misdemeanants eligible.Relieves legal disabilities, including firearms for non-violent crimes.
 Okla.
 Stat. tit.
 21, § 1283A.
 Grounds for expungement, without waiting period.
 Okla.
 Stat. tit.
 22, § 18.Frequent and Regular: More than 100 pardon grants annually (80% of those that apply).

 ORGovernor decides with no provision for advice.
 Or.
 Const. art.
 V, § 14.
 Governor must report to the legislature each grant of clemency, including the reasons for the grant.Or.
 Rev. Stat. § 144.660.Applications filed with governor's office, copy to DA and correctional officials; review by governor's legal staff.
 By statute, governor may not act for 30 days after receipt of application.
 Or.
 Rev. Stat. § 144.650(4).Generally governor will not consider misdemeanors and minor felonies, for which set-aside is available.Relieves legal disabilities.
 As of 2019, seals the record of conviction.
-Uneven/irregular: The current governor of Oregon (Kate Brown) has issued a handful of pardons in recent years, but the process is irregular and opaque, Otherwise, pardons in Oregon have been rare in recent years.
+Uneven/irregular: Governor Kate Brown issued 150 individual pardons, granted blanket relief to ,arijuana offenses, and commuted hundreds of prison sentences (some of which her successor has revoked).
+Oregon is one of a handful of states that has no regular process for administering the power.
+Otherwise, pardons in Oregon have been rare in recent years.
 Governor Kitzhaber granted one reprieve and no pardons during his third (1995-2003) and fourth (2011 – Feb.
 2015) terms.

 Between 2005 and January 2011, Gov. Kulongoski granted 20 pardons out of several hundred applications.